State Parks and Nature Preserves around Venice offer unique possibilities to enjoy the tropical flora and fauna of Southwest Florida.

 Everybody knows the Everglades – from a personal visit or at least a travel book.
 They are worth a trip – no question.

 But do you know, that Sarasota County around Venice offers a large variety of chances to meet the real Florida with its incomparable Flora and Fauna?
 Far away from tourist crowds there are especially fascinating landscapes and nature preserves, that are best to explore by foot or bike.
+You may use the County’s website for more info.

 Please have a look at the following selection of great destinations.